Niles man injured in Friday night shooting - Leader Publications

 The severity of the injury is unknown at this time.
 Officers are talking to witnesses, and canvassing the area looking for evidence, Millin said.

-The shooting remains ongoing and anyone with information is asked by police to contact the Niles Detective Bureau at (269) 683-0404.
+The investigation remains ongoing and anyone with information is asked by police to contact the Niles Detective Bureau at (269) 683-0404.

 Marcellus man sentenced to prison on child sex abuse, child pornography charges